VladimirMickic/Public_Transport/README.md

 - **GTFS schedule integration.** Cross-referencing scheduled trips with live adherence would let the pipeline discard ghost trips more precisely than the current speed filter.
 - **Threshold alerts.** A lightweight notification when a route drops below some reliability number during peak hours.
 Useful for transit advocates more than riders.
 - **Daily pre-aggregation table.** Silver grows month over month and the daily AI agent will eventually start scanning slowly.
 A daily summary table would keep both the Claude context and the queries fast.
-- **Per-stop reliability.** Right now the unit of analysis is the route.
-With the Avail stop list and a small spatial join it could be the stop, which is what a rider actually cares about.

 ---